-When it comes to skin care, you’ve probably heard the word collagen often and learned about the importance of what collagen does for your skin.
+When it comes to , you’ve probably heard the word 'collagen' often and learned about the importance of what collagen does for your skin.

-However, many of you might not have heard much about elastin and why this little compound in your skin dermis could be the missing link to having tight and bouncy skin.
+However, you might not have heard much about collagen's partner in crime, elastin.
+In fact, this little compound in your dermis could be the missing link to tight and bouncy skin.

-As it turns out, collagen and elastin are two key proteins found in connective tissue that work together to maintain strong and firm skin.
+So, what is elastin and why do we need it for healthy skin?
+As it turns out, elastin and collagen are two key proteins found in connective tissue that work together so you can maintain strong and firm skin.

-With time, however, this duo of youth proteins sees a decline in production.
-While collagen and elastin are often mentioned together, there are many differences between these two proteins as each of them serve a different function.
+While elastin and collagen are often mentioned together, there are many differences between these two proteins, as each of them serve a different function in your skin.

 Difference Between Collagen and Elastin

 You’ve probably heard beauty experts, dermatologists, and doctors discuss the importance of elastin in the dermis and various parts of the human body, but what is elastin exactly?
 Elastin is an extracellular matrix protein that is present in many organs and tissues in the human body, including the dermis, connective tissues (ligaments), lungs, and large blood vessels.
 What does that mean exactly?
 It means that elastin is essential to the function of our elastic tissue (any part of the human body that can stretch, bend, and bounce back into place).

 Elastin contains two main components, which are determined by the ELN gene.
 Let’s take a look at how elastin functions in your tissues and why it’s important to support elastin for as long as possible.

 Elastin in the Lungs—The elastic fibers help the lungs expand and recoil as we breathe.
 The elastin functions to keep the lungs healthy and prevent them from hyperextending.
 However, various factors can cause the elastic fibers to become damaged.
 If elastin is damaged, the health of our lungs can be significantly impacted.